THOSE-EYES/C8Emu/README.md

 ## Compiling and Running

-The emulator requires `boost`
+The emulator requires `boost`, `OpenGL`, `OpenAL` and some other things...

 * For Ubuntu-like distributions :
 ```
-$ sudo apt-get install libboost-all-dev
+$ sudo apt-get install libboost-all-dev ...
 ```

 * For Arch-like distributions :
 ```
-$ sudo pacman -S boost
+$ sudo pacman -S boost opengl openal
 ```

 To compile :
 ```
 $ cd (your_folder)
+$ cd build
+$ cmake ..
 $ make
 ```

-The compiled program will be in `(your_folder)/build/out`
+The compiled program will be in `(your_folder)/build/` with the title chip8

 ## Opcodes: